nusrat-chaiti/computer-graphics/README.md

-# all the the computer graphics bascic works and some algorithm implementation
+# all the computer graphics basic works and some algorithm implementation